asciinema/asciinema.github.io/docs/manual/cli/quick-start.md

 The above command uploads it to [asciinema.org](https://asciinema.org), which is a default [asciinema server](../server/index.md) instance, and prints a secret link you can use to watch your recording in a web browser.

+Run `asciinema upload --help` for all upload options.

 !!! note